Constitution and Bylaws

 Standing committees shall supervise the activities of subcommittees appointed by or assigned to them, and shall periodically submit written reports to the Board of Directors.

-(B) The Elections Committee shall include three (3) subcommittees, Nominating, Tellers and Officers’ Nominating Committee, with duties as follows:
+(B) The Elections Committee shall include two (2) subcommittees: Nominating Committee and the Executive Committee, with duties as follows:

 (1) The Nominating Committee shall consist of not less than seven (7) nor more than twenty-five (25) Voting Members of the AMCNO.
 The Nominating Committee shall be a regular standing committee nominated by the President and appointed by the Board.
 At the regular February meeting of the Board, the Nominating Committee shall report two (2) eligible members for each vacancy “at large” on the Board of Directors, and two (2) eligible members for each vacancy in each district.
 In the event that only one candidate is willing to run for a vacancy, then the candidate may run unopposed.
 These names shall be announced by suitable means.

-(3) The Executive Committee shall prepare a slate of candidates for each elective position (President-Elect and Secretary-Treasurer) and submit it to the Board at least thirty (30) days prior to the election at the Board of Directors Annual Meeting.
+(2) The Executive Committee shall prepare a slate of candidates for each elective position (President Elect and Secretary-Treasurer) and submit it to the Board at least thirty (30) days prior to the election at the Board of Directors Annual Meeting.
 This committee shall function in accordance with Article II, Sections 1-5 of these Bylaws.

 (C) The Membership Committee shall consist of not less than five (5) nor more than ten (10) members who shall be representative of as many hospital staffs, groups/corporations, specialty societies and others as is feasible and be as widely distributed geographically throughout northern Ohio as possible.
 It shall investigate and report on all applications for membership in accordance with the provisions of the Constitution and shall recommend the classification into which any elected members should be placed.
 It shall consider, discuss, and make recommendations to the Board of Directors on matters of policy respecting election of members.
 It shall devise and maintain an ongoing membership campaign among persons eligible for membership.